VIKI130596/HATANO-NELSON-MODEL/README.md

     (a) Type I Superconductors: These materials exhibit a sharp and complete Meissner effect.
 They have a low critical magnetic field and typically expel all magnetic flux.

     (b) Type II Superconductors: These materials exhibit a more complex behavior.
 They can partially expel magnetic flux but can also allow vortices (flux lines) to penetrate their interior when subjected to strong magnetic fields.
 Type II superconductors have a higher critical magnetic field.
+11. Transverse Meissner Effect: The Meissner effect is a fundamental property of superconductors where they expel magnetic fields from their interior.
+The transverse Meissner effect specifically refers to the response of a superconductor to a magnetic field applied perpendicular to the material, causing the expulsion of the magnetic field.